 Use these resources to help the user mount the Harrier UAV Matrice 200 and 210 Launcher Bundle.

 See Pack and Load the Harrier Launcher to install the parachute in the Harrier launcher.

-See Using the SATS-MINI to understand how to use the automatic trigger system.
+See our guide to the SATS-MINI to understand how to use the automatic trigger system.

 How to mount the Matrice 200/210 bundle:

 1 — Referring to the photo above, the canister mount is slipped over the landing gear strut and strut clamps are tightened.
 Position the mount so the canister is next to the battery.
 The position will depend on the battery size used.

 2 — Additionally, in the photo above, note how the Spectra harnesses are hooked around the landing gear mounts.
 These are routed to the back of the copter.

 3 — The picture above shows how to route the harness to the back of the copter.
 Tape the harness to the copter so it does not lift up and tangle in the rotors.
 Even though the parachute is ejected from below the copter, routing the harness this way will generally cause the copter to land upright.

 4 — Use the quick link to connect the shock cord coming out of the launcher to the harness.

 Use Velco to mount the SATS-MINI to the front of the battery pack.
 The SATS-MINI is shipped pre-calibrated with the antenna down.
 If the antenna is in the way of a camera, you may need to mount the antenna up.
 In this case, you will need to recalibrate the SATS-MINI orientation.
 See the SATS-MINI help pages for instructions.

 6 — Connect the Harrier Launcher servo wire to the open connector on the SATS-MINI Channel 1.

 For the Matrice 200/210, the SATS-MINI is shipped pre-calibrated.
 If you need to change any setting or the calibration position, see the SATS-MINI help pages.

 Skycat Rescue Radio